Qmerit-logo

 So, Are Electric Cars Good in Winter?

 Furthermore, technology is continually improving, making battery capacity and driving range less of a concern.
-Some electric car companies, for example, are now using heat pump systems that require less energy.
+Some electric car companies, for example, are now using heat pump systems that require less energy than resistant heaters.

 WAS THIS ARTICLE HELPFUL?